mvolkmann/blog/src/flutter.md

 The starting point of the app is the file `lib/main.dart`.
 This defines the `main` function that all Dart apps must have.

-To deploy an app to an iOS device:

-- Install CocoaPods by entering `sudo gem install cocoapods`.
-- Follow the Xcode signing flow to provision your project.
-- Enter `flutter run`.
-- TODO: TEST ALL OF THIS!

 ## Linting